vfat-io/tycho-indexer/tycho-client/README.md

 ## Quickstart

 To use the Tycho Client, you will need a connection to the Tycho Indexer.
-We usually port-forward to our cluster's instance for this.
-If you are using a local instance, such as one running within Docker Compose, you can skip this step.

 Once you have a connection to an indexer instance, you can simply create a stream using:

 ```
 tycho-client \